Peter Aerts: Film and television

 Aerts played a fictionalized version of himself in the 2011 Dutch comedy film New Kids Turbo in which the protagonists, a group of guys who always look for trouble and create chaos in a small village, borrow some money from him.
 He is seen living in a villa, and in one scene he knocks out one of the guys for refusing to give him the money back.
 Aerts reprised the role in the 2012 sequel New Kids Nitro.
 In 2017, he played the role of Ludolf, henchman to Najib Amhali's villain, in the family film De Familie Slim.

 Additionally, he has appeared on the Swedish martial arts television program Rallarsving in 2005, as well as the Dutch late-night talk shows Pauw & Witteman (two appearances, in 2008 and 2012) and Pauw in 2014.

 Aerts filmed a Japanese television commercial for Cup Noodles with Andy Hug and Ernesto Hoost in the 1990s.

 Personal life

 Aerts and his wife Esther have twin children, son Marciano and daughter Montana (born 2001), who are also kickboxers.
 He also has a stepdaughter, Serena, from his wife's previous relationship.
 Aerts lives near Enschede, where he runs a gym, Fight Institute Peter Aerts.
 He also owns an amateur kickboxing association in Japan, Peter Aerts Spirit.

+In December 2023, Aerts announced that he has launched a new kickboxing organization, Legend, that is based in Japan.